zarr-developers/zarr-python/docs/tutorial.rst

     array([42, 'foo', list(['bar', 'baz', 'qux']), {'a': 1, 'b': 2.2}, None], dtype=object)

 Not all codecs support encoding of all object types.
-The :class:`numcodecs.Pickle` codec is the most flexible, supporting encoding any type of Python object.
+The :class:`numcodecs.pickles.Pickle` codec is the most flexible, supporting encoding any type of Python object.
 However, if you are sharing data with anyone other than yourself, then Pickle is not recommended as it is a potential security risk.
 This is because malicious code can be embedded within pickled data.
 The JSON and MsgPack codecs do not have any